NHL 07

 NHL 07 is an ice hockey video game, which was released in 2006.
 The game improved the series' gameplay with more realistic features, such as stickhandling and a wider variety of controller schemes.
 As NHL 07 was released on the Xbox 360, this is the first game in the NHL series to be released on a seventh generation console.
 It was also the last NHL game to be released on the Xbox and the only installment to be released on the PlayStation Portable.

 Gameplay

 NHL 07 features 4 European leagues - Germany's Deutsche Eishockey Liga, Sweden's Elitserien, Finland's SM-liiga, and the Czech Republic's Tipsport Extraliga.
 NHL 07 for the Xbox 360 features analog stick control and a brand new physics system which eliminates the magnetic type possession of the puck which had been used in past NHL games.
-Commentary is provided by Gary Thorne and Bill Clement for the Xbox 360 version of the game, however, Jim Hughson and Craig Simpson return for the current generation and PSP versions.
+Commentary is provided by Gary Thorne and Bill Clement for the Xbox 360 version of the game, however, Jim Hughson and Craig Simpson return for the sixth generation and PSP versions.